What is rotary bending?

 Remember that rotary benders can be used for straight-line bending only.
 Avoid using them to bend special-shaped trim lines that do not allow for simultaneous punch contact.
 Angled corners are not good candidates for rocker benders.

-Principles of Rotary Draw Bending
+8 Keys Knowledge of Rotary Draw Bending

 As a tube or pipe is being bent, the outer wall at the point of the bend begins to stretch and thin out.
 Simultaneously, the corresponding inner wall of the workpiece becomes thicker and more compressed.
 Controlling these degrees of physical deformation is important for creating a smoothly rounded bend.
 Thick-walled tubes bent at a wide radius are likely to have a relatively low degree of deformation, but thinner-walled tubes will not.
-Unison typically measures the wall factor, which is the ratio of a tube’s wall thickness to its external diameter, and the “D” of bend, which tells us if the bend is on a large radius or a small radius, to determine whether bend difficulty.
+Unison typically measures the wall factor, which is the ratio of a tube’s wall thickness to its external diameter, and the “D” of bend, which tells us if the bend is on a large radius or a small radius, to determine whether bend is difficult.

 A similar comparison is made between the centerline radius and the tube’s external diameter to determine if a bending radius is tight or wide.
 The combination of the bending radius and the wall factor is used to designate the complexity of the bend.
 Under parameters in which the inner and outer walls would not be seriously comprised, a standard bending procedure can be performed with a basic die set, such as a bend, clamp, and pressure die array.
 The clamp die holds the tube in position, while the pressure dies forces it against the bend die to curve into the desired shape.